SoCraTesUK/socrates-uk/index.md

 ### Registration and Price Information

 Add yourself to the Socrates UK 2018 Waiting List to get the opportunity to purchase either a Single Room or Twin Room ticket.
 Please note that tickets will be allocated on a random basis to ensure that as many people as possible will have the opportunity to attend.
-We’re aiming to release tickets to the Waiting List in February, so keep an eye out for our announcement email and on Twitter via @SocratesUK
+We’re aiming to release tickets to the Waiting List in February, so keep an eye out for our announcement email and on Twitter via [@SoCraTes_UK][@socrates_uk]

 Note: We will be reserving 20% of tickets for attendees travelling from outside the UK.